 See QI 1.2 regarding the CSRA process.

-Inspectors noted all custodies had been allocated to a single cell since the pandemic started.
+Inspectors noted that all custodies had been allocated a single cell since the pandemic started.

-The CCU had an effective process in place between themselves, Police Scotland and the Crown Office and Procurator Fiscal Service (COPFS) in respect of the release of custodies from police stations to the CCU.
+The CCU had a process in place between themselves, Police Scotland, SCTS and COPFS in respect of the management of custodies.